lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Logical

 #### Description
-This keyword controls the behaviour of drawing the band with interpolating the values between the points.
+This keyword controls the behavior of drawing the band by interpolating the values between the points.

 #### Default
 True